BrockDSL/Katia-Tarasuk-DSL-Project/README.md

 ![Cat Photo Metadata](https://124135-361502-raikfcquaxqncofqfm.stackpathdns.com/asset/img/banners/kb/data-glossary/metadata.png)

 ## Introduction
-Collection Builder makes exhibits with metadata support.
-It is very similar to Omeka in that it creates exhibits surrounding metadata, however if one could say that Omeka S runs along a dimension of few objects with a great deal of metadata, then one could also say that Collection Builder runs along a separate dimension of many objects bound together by a csv file with limited metadata, but a great deal of connections between the objects.
+Collection Builder is a digital tool that creates exhibits with metadata support through Github.

+It is very similar to Omeka S in that it creates exhibits surrounding metadata.
+However if one could say that Omeka S runs along a dimension of few objects with a great deal of metadata, then one could also say that Collection Builder runs along a separate dimension of many objects bound together by a csv file with limited metadata, but a great deal of connections between the objects.

 ### Project Process